ArmoredTurtle/AFC-Klipper-Add-On/README.md

 1) Update the following values in the `~/printer_data/config/AFC/AFC.cfg` file:

-   - tool_stn
-   - tool_stn_unload
-   - afc_bowden_length
+   - tool_stn: This value is the length from your toolhead sensor to nozzle
+   - tool_stn_unload: This value is the amount to unload from extruder when doing a filament change.
+   - afc_bowden_length: This value is the length from your hub to your toolhead sensor

+2) Verify that `pin_tool_start` is set to the correct pin for your toolhead sensor.
+If you are using an existing filament sensor as your toolhead sensor make sure you comment out the filament sensor section in your `printer.cfg` file.

-2) If you are using any of the built-in macros, the variables in the `~/printer_data/config/AFC/AFC_Macro_Vars.cfg` file must also be modified to match your configuration for your system.
+3) If you are using any of the built-in macros, the variables in the `~/printer_data/config/AFC/AFC_Macro_Vars.cfg` file must also be modified to match your configuration for your system.

+    Required variables to verify and update if necessary for the following default macros
+    - tool_cut:
+      - variable_retract_length
+      - variable_cut_direction
+      - variable_pin_loc_xy
+      - variable_pin_park_dist
+      - variable_cut_move_dist
+    - park:
+      - variable_park_loc_xy
+    - poop:
+      - variable_purge_loc_xy
+    - kick:
+      - variable_kick_start_loc
+      - variable_kick_direction
+    - wipe
+      - variable_brush_loc
+      - variable_y_brush
+    - form_tip
+      Variables to update for tip forming are in `~/printer_data/config/AFC/AFC.cfg`
+      - cooling_tube_position
+      - cooling_tube_length

+4) If you would like to use your own macro instead of the provided macros, make sure to update the command with your custom macro in `~/printer_data/config/AFC/AFC.cfg`
+	  ex.
+If using custom park macro, change `park_cmd` from `AFC_PARK` to your macro name

 **Failure to update these values can result in damage to your system**